-Farnham Town Centre was originally designated as a conservation area (CA) in 1970 and has been extended and revised a further two times (in 1979 and 2005 - see map in Appendix A).
+Farnham Town Centre is one of 45 Conservation Areas (CA) within Waverley Borough Council.
+Originally designated in 1970 it has been extended and revised a further two times (in 1979 and 2005 - see map in Appendix A).
 In 2005 the Farnham Town Centre Conservation Area Appraisal (CAA) was adopted by Waverley Borough Council as supplementary planning document (SPD).
-The appraisal outlined the special architectural and historic interest of the area and provides an assessment of its character and appearance.
+The appraisal outlines the special architectural and historic interest of the area and provides an assessment of its character and appearance.
 In order to protect and enhance the aspects that make the area worthy of designation, active management is also required.

-This management plan outlines a framework for future action, which is primarily the responsibility of the Borough Council, although successful implementation will also depend on the co-operation and enthusiasm of the other local authorities (Surrey County Council and Farnham Town Council), local people and local organisations (including the Farnham Society).
+This management plan outlines a framework for future action, which are primarily the responsibility of the Borough Council, although successful implementation will also depend on the co-operation and enthusiasm of the other local authorities (Surrey County Council and Farnham Town Council), local people and local organisations (including the Farnham Society).